Torres1982/Wipro_Retrofit_Gson/README.md

 3. XML
 4. Retrofit API
 5. Gson API
-6. JSONPlaceholder API
+6. JSONPlaceholder mock API

 ### Assessment Description:

-The aim of this assessment is to fetch data over the network (JSON Object) using various supporting APIs such as Retrofit or Gson.
+The aim of this assessment is to fetch data over the network (JSON Object) using various supporting REST based APIs such as Retrofit or Gson.